"It helps me become a more complete player"

-Kimmich:“It was okay even if everything wasn’t positive.
-We had a great first half in the first match against Hoffenheim, but the second 45 minutes were much more open and we had a bit of luck.
+Kimmich:"It was okay even if everything wasn't positive.
+We had a great first half in the first match against Hoffenheim, but the second 45 minutes was much more open and we had a bit of luck.
 Against Stuttgart it was the first half that was worse and the second that was better.
-The results were fine, but the way we won wasn’t what we had in mind.”
+The results were fine, but the way we won wasn't what we had in mind."

 **How can the team perform over the full 90 minutes?